claudiawis/OCR_Handwritting_MLOps/README.md

 After training your model, you can deploy an inference API using **FastAPI**.
 This API allows users to upload images of handwritten words and get predictions.

-The FastAPI application is located in the `src/app/app.py` file.
+The FastAPI application is located in the `src/api/api.py` file.
 You can run the API server using **uvicorn**, a lightweight ASGI server.
 Use the following command from the main directory:

-    uvicorn src.app.app:app --reload
+    uvicorn src.i.api:app --reload

 Then open your browser at http://localhost:8000/docs to access the FastAPI interactive docs.